woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/analytics-basics.md

 Many columns in reports will allow you to click on the column header to sort the tabular data by that value, and to either sort by that value in ascending or descending order.
 Simply click the column header to sort by that value, and click it again to change between ascending and descending sort.

-### Toggle Column Visiblity
+### Toggle Column Visibility
 ![Analytics Table Column Sorting](analytics-table-column-visbility.png)

-If a report contains a data column that you don't need to be displayed, you can adjust the visiblity of it by using the visibility menu on the right side of the table header.
+If a report contains a data column that you don't need to be displayed, you can adjust the visibility of it by using the visibility menu on the right side of the table header.
 Click the column name in the menu to change the visibility of the column.
 Your visibility selections are persisted to your user preferences for each report, so on subsequent visits to that report, the columns you have previously toggled off will not be displayed.

 ### CSV Download
 ![Analytics Table csv Download](analytics-table-download-button.png)